chjch/geomas/queries/BMPO-planner-examples-desc.md

 2. Which block group (in `equity` table) have the highest cumulative nearby traffic?
    - **Related data:** `equity`, `roads`
    - **Geoprocessing steps:**
-     1. Perform a spatial join between `equity` block groups and `roads` (selecting roads that intersect each block group)
+     1. Perform a spatial join between `equity` block groups and `roads` (join condition is that for each block group, join roads that intersect with the block group or within a certain distance with the block group, e.g., 100 meters)
-     2. For each block group, sum the AADT values of all intersecting road segments
+     2. For each block group, sum the AADT values of all joined road segments
      3. Sort block groups by cumulative AADT in descending order
      4. Return the block groups with the highest cumulative traffic